Melbourne Athenaeum Library

 Melbourne Athenaeum Library and Reading Room

-Such a pleasure to see the books on old-fashioned bookshelves and lots of categories to explore.
-It’s a peaceful, inviting space with tables and chairs for people to sit and peruse or read, and a coffee/tea station.
-However, you do need to be a member of the Library to be able to use the self-serve coffee and tea.
+Such a pleasure to see books on old-fashioned shelves and lots of categories to explore.
+It’s peaceful and inviting, with tables and chairs for people to sit and read—and a coffee/tea station, though you do need to be a member to use it.

 – Terrie